 Behaviour and Mood Changes

 When a person starts to show sign of dementia they start having rapid moods swings and personality changes.
 For example, an outgoing person becomes oddly shy.
+They may show signs of apathy, withdrawal or depression.

 Dementia can be a troublesome disease and it will progress at a different rate for each person.
 If you can spot some of the symptoms early on, you can act accordingly and help your loved one as best you can through this troublesome time.